qgis/QGIS-Documentation/docs/user_manual/working_with_vector/vector_properties.rst

   :guilabel:`Over centroid`, :guilabel:`Using perimeter` and
   :guilabel:`Inside polygon` are the options for polygon features.

-The :guilabel:`Coordinate` group provides direct control on diagrams placement, on a feature-by-feature basis, using their attributes or an expression to set the :guilabel:`X` and :guilabel:`Y` coordinate.
+The :guilabel:`Coordinate` group provides direct control on diagram placement, on a feature-by-feature basis, using their attributes or an expression to set the :guilabel:`X` and :guilabel:`Y` coordinate.
 The information can also be filled using the :ref:`Move labels and diagrams